-In 2013, the New Ross museum dedicated to Kennedy discovered the identity of the man holding up the sign and retrieved the sign for the museum.
+In 2013, the New Ross Museum dedicated to Kennedy discovered the identity of the man holding up the sign and retrieved the sign for the museum.

-As sung by the Clancy Brothers and Tommy Makem, “Johnny We Hardly Knew You” is a fierce anti-war song which portrays an old lover meeting her former lover after he had fought in the Great War and was severely injured.
+As sung by the Clancy Brothers and Tommy Makem, “Johnny We Hardly Knew You” is a fierce anti-war song that portrays an old lover meeting her former lover after he had fought in the Great War and was severely injured.
 He is now a cripple begging on the street.
 Here are some of the lyrics:

 “With your drums and guns and drums and guns, the enemy nearly slew ye, oh my darling dear, ye look so queer (strange).
 Johnny I hardly knew ye.”